erlendlokna/Constraint-Satisfaction-problem/README.md

 # Constraint-Satisfaction-problem

 >Code for CSP found in CSP.py.

-Solver for Map problem and Sudoku found in Sudoku.py.
+The abstract class CSP solves the general CSP problem given constrains and variables.
+The sudoku class inherites the CSP solver and attributes and creates sudoku based constraints.

 Run:
 ~~~